Bluszczów

 Bluszczów is a village in the administrative district of Gmina Gorzyce, within Wodzisław County, Silesian Voivodeship, in southern Poland, close to the Czech border.
-It lies approximately 7 km north-west of Gorzyce, 9 km west of Wodzisław Śląski, and 56 km south-west of the regional capital Katowice.

 In the village there was a railway station called "Bluszczów" probably to 2005 (this a reason there is a "Dworcowa" street, which means "Railway station", and usually is located in most town, cities in Poland where is or was building, sometimes railway stop/platform only).